 Thank you for your interest in our PAINT YOUR PET events!

-(Registrations close 6 days prior to the event.
-Due to the customized instruction given, seats are limited).
+(Registrations close 6 days prior to the event .
+Due to the customized instruction given, seats are limited and fill up quickly!).

 Frequently Asked Questions:

 - When can I send in my photo?
 Where do I send it?
 Once you are registered, send your .jpeg photo(s) to firstname.lastname@example.org, and be sure to include the name of the person who registered if different than yours.
 No need to contact us if you haven’t received the request for your photo.
 Please feel free to send it at any time!
 A reminder will be sent via email the week of the event and they will be due 3 days prior.

 - How many pets can I paint on one canvas?
 We highly recommend only one pet.
 If you have painted with us before or have prior painting experience, you are welcome to have two, just know it will be a bit more challenging, especially if they are different colors.

 - I am attending with a guest.
 Do we have to paint the same pet?
 Not at all!
 Each paid attendee can submit their own photo and will have their own canvas to paint.